-Curious about Beijing nightlife and wondering how to maximise the free time in the evenings on a Beijing tour?
+Curious about Beijing nightlife and wondering how to maximize the free time in the evenings on a Beijing tour?

 Look no further than this Beijing nightlife guide created by Beijing tour guides, who know all the best spots to be.